rahulrj/Apple-Music-Animation/README.md

 ## Next Release
 1. Click to enlarge the circles
-2. Rest Animation
+2. Reset Animation
-3. Swirl animation of the circles.
+3. Swirl animation of the circles while they move.
 4. And of course a blog regarding this.